SnakeOilXY/SnakeOil-XY/Doc/Manual/eva2.md

 ## Other parts

+- Other extruders, hotends specificed mounter and fan ducts can be found at [EVA 2 page](https://main.eva-3d.page/)

+## Sherpa mini mount
+## Sherpa mini compact mount

 - The default extruder option is Annex Engineering's Sherpa mini.
-This extruder will need <code>1x_extruder-motor-support_sherpa-mini.stl</code>, <code>1x_extruder-top-plate_sherpa-mini.stl</code>
-  and extruder parts from [Annex Engineering github](https://github.com/Annex-Engineering/Sherpa_Mini-Extruder)
+Extruder parts from [Annex Engineering github](https://github.com/Annex-Engineering/Sherpa_Mini-Extruder)
-- Other extruders, hotends specificed mounter and fan ducts can be found at [EVA 2 page](https://main.eva-3d.page/)
+- There are 2 version of sherpa mini mount, standard and compact version.
+- The standard version support 4 hotends Copperhead, Mosquito, Dragon and v6.
+- The compact version is slightly lighter and have 14mm shorter filament path but only support 3 hotends Copperhead, Mosquito and Dragon.